containers/crun-vm/README.md

 # The crun-vm OCI Runtime

-This is an **experimental** [OCI Runtime] that enables [Podman], [Docker], and [Kubernetes] to run Virtual Machine (VM) images.
+crun-vm is an **experimental** [OCI Runtime] that enables [Podman], [Docker], and [Kubernetes] to run QEMU-compatible Virtual Machine (VM) images.
 The objective is to make running VMs (in simple configurations) as easy as running containers, using standard container tooling and without the need for in-depth knowledge on virtualization technologies like libvirt or KubeVirt.

 <p align="center">
   <img src="docs/example.gif" width="680" />